 “Cool.”
 It is hard to define, but most of us know it when we see it.
-Or at least we think we do.
+Or at least we think we do, which is why we have put together our list of the 10 coolest cars under $20,000.
 We spend most of our days here ferreting out the vehicles that are the best all-around choices in their segments, but this assignment is different.
 The prime attribute we judged here is our subjective — but we think accurate — view of coolness.
 What goes into that?
-Style, timeliness and newness are among the top attributes on the list.
+Style, timeliness and innovation are among the top attributes on the list.
 If a vehicle is nearly invisible in plain sight, it might be a great value but it is definitely uncool.
 These vehicles are the opposite.
 They are way cool and made all the cooler by the fact that you don’t need to auction body parts to buy one.

 Here is the definitive look at the 10 Coolest Cars under $20,000.

 1. Ford EcoSport